 The all-new Shelby GT500 – arguably the best pony car ever engineered by Ford Performance – has more than 700 horsepower, which for the moment results in the quickest street-legal acceleration and most high-performance technology to date ever offered in a Ford Mustang.

 “Carroll was always working on the next faster Shelby, I think he would love this Mustang more than any other,” said Jim Farley, Ford president, global markets.
 (Fresh Colors for 2017 Ford Shelby GT350 Mustang)

-Arriving this fall to join its Shelby GT350 stablemate, Shelby GT500 on a drag strip runs a mid-three-second 0-60 mph and sub-11-second quarter-mile it’s claimed.
-On a track, performance with its race-bred chassis, custom Michelin tires and the largest front brake rotors ever available on an American sports coupe should make it challenge the best metal and carbon fiber 4-wheel-beasts out there.
+Arriving this fall to join its Shelby GT350 stablemate, Shelby GT500 on a drag strip runs mid-three-second 0-60 mph times and a sub-11-second quarter-mile – it’s claimed.
+On a track, performance with its race-bred chassis, custom Michelin tires and the largest front brake rotors ever available on an American sports coupe should make it challenge the best metal and/or carbon fiber 4-wheel-beasts out there.